hu-macsy/lama_old/doc/user_guide/source/testing/building.rst

   ./cuda/lama_cuda_test

-Note: the executable ``lama_cuda_test`` in the subdirectory ``cuda`` contains some special tests only for the GPU and must not be used if CUDA is disabled.
+Note: the executable ``lama_cuda_test`` in the subdirectory ``cuda`` contains some special tests only for the GPU and will not be generated if CUDA is disabled.

 Parallel execution of the tests can be started via ``mpirun`` (if MPI has been enabled and found during the configuration).